How to Find Beginning Inventory: Tips + Formula to Calculate

 What is beginning inventory?

-Beginning inventory, also known as opening inventory, is the total value of a business’s stock that is available and ready to be sold at the start of a new accounting period.
+Beginning inventory, or opening inventory, is the total value of items a business has in stock that are ready to sell or be used at the start of an accounting period.
 This amount of inventory should equal the same amount of ending inventory from the prior accounting period.

-Tracking beginning inventory is important for businesses so they can manage stock levels, manage on-hand inventory, and make informed decisions about purchasing more inventory.
+It’s important for brands to track beginning inventory so they can manage stock levels and on-hand inventory, and make informed decisions about purchasing more inventory.

 Beginning inventory looks different for manufacturers and for retailers.
 For a manufacturer, beginning inventory may include raw materials, items that are in production, and finished goods.
 However, a retailer’s beginning inventory is made up of products that are available for consumers to purchase.